MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-sovereign-domain.md

 from azure.mgmt.resource import ResourceManagementClient, SubscriptionClient from azure.identity import DefaultAzureCredential

-# Assumes the subscription ID and tenant ID to use are in the AZURE_SUBSCRIPTION_ID,
+# Assumes the subscription ID and tenant ID to use are in the AZURE_SUBSCRIPTION_ID and
 # AZURE_TENANT_ID environment variables
 subscription_id = os.environ["AZURE_SUBSCRIPTION_ID"]
 tenant_id = os.environ["AZURE_TENANT_ID"]